kuzzleio/documentation-old/src/api-documentation/controller-admin/dump.md

   "status": 200,
   "error": null,
   "controller": "admin",
-  "action": "generateDump",
+  "action": "dump",
   "collection": null,
   "index": null,
-  "volatile": null
+  "volatile": null,
+  "result": { "path": "dump/20180618-095029" }
 }
 ```

-Create a snapshot of the state of Kuzzle, including :
+Create a snapshot of Kuzzle's state.
+Depending on the configuration of Kuzzle, it may include the following:

 * a coredump of Kuzzle
 * the current Kuzzle configuration